James M. Fauth (PhD)Associate Professor and Director of CROPP

 Highest DegreePhD, Pennsylvania State University

 Other Degrees & CredentialsMA, Clinical Psychology; Western Carolina University

-Dr. Fauth is an active member of the Society for Psychotherapy Research and Division 17 (Counseling Psychology) of the American Psychological Association.
-He serves on the editorial boards for Psychotherapy Research; Psychotherapy: Theory, Research, Practice Training; and Training and Education in Professional Psychology.
+Dr. Fauth is an active member of the Collaborative Family Healthcare Association, Society for Psychotherapy Research, and American Evaluation Association.
+He has served as Chair of Research for Division 29 (Psychotherapy) of the American Psychological Association and currently serves on the editorial board for the Journal of Counseling Psychology.
+He has also twice served as a reviewer of large-scale dissemination and implementation grant applications for the Agency for Healthcare Research and Quality.
 In New Hampshire, he has been an active member of a state-level commission for the integration of mental and physical health care.
-Dr. Fauth's theoretical orientation is generally relational with humanistic and cognitive components.
-In his clinical work, he attends closely to his own and his clients' interactive patterns and emotional reactions.
+Dr. Fauth’s theoretical orientation is generally relational with humanistic and cognitive components.
+In his clinical work, he attends closely to his own and his clients’ interactive patterns and emotional reactions.

-Prior to joining the Antioch University New England faculty, Dr. Fauth was assistant professor of counseling psychology at the University at Buffalo.
-He is a licensed psychologist in New Hampshire and maintains a private psychotherapy practice in Keene.
+Prior to joining the Antioch University New England faculty, Dr. Fauth was assistant professor in the doctoral program in counseling/school psychology at the University at Buffalo.
+He is a licensed psychologist in New Hampshire.